College Football Playoff Predictor 2026-27: 12-Team Playoff Picture

 FAQ

 A total of 12 teams make it into the playoffs.
-The 12-team field consists of the five highest-ranked conference champions and the next seven highest-ranked programs.
+The 12-team field consists of the five highest-ranked conference champions and the following seven highest-ranked programs.
 There is no limit on the number of participants from a single conference, and the top four teams will receive a first-round bye to the quarterfinals.

-How Do the College Football Playoffs Work?
+How Does the College Football Playoff Work?

 Once the final ranking is announced, the five highest-ranked conference champions will immediately lock in their place among the 12 teams.
 The four highest-ranked teams earn first-round byes.